Smoothed Analysis of Learning from Positive Samples: Introduction

-\end{restatable} An implication of this theorem is that PIU learning is also characterized by the VC-dimension.
+\end{restatable} An implication of this theorem is that smooth positive-only learning is also characterized by the VC-dimension.
 Interestingly, however, the algorithm in \cref{thm:sampleComplexity} is not empirical risk minimization (ERM).
-In fact, ERM provably fails in the PIU learning setting.
+In fact, it is not too hard to show that ERM provably fails in this setting (see \cref{sec:intro:technicalOverview:challenges}).
 Instead, \cref{thm:sampleComplexity} proposes an iterative procedure that solves a constrained optimization problem, which we refer to as \textit{\pERM{}}.
-This yields an improper learning algorithm, and we further show that proper learning is in fact impossible for PIU learning (see \cref{rem:necessityOfImproper}).
-Both the failure of ERM and the impossibility of proper learning underscore the fundamental gap between classical PU learning and the generalized framework introduced in this paper.
+This yields an improper learning algorithm, and we further show that proper learning is in fact impossible for (smooth) positive-only learning (see \cref{rem:necessityOfImproper}).
+Both the failure of ERM and the impossibility of proper learning underscore the fundamental gap between classical analysis of positive-only learning and the smoothed analysis framework studied in this paper.

-\textbf{Improved Sample Complexity for $q = 1$.} Under an additional assumption that complements generalized smoothness (\cref{asmp:smoothness}) by providing a lower bound on $\cDtrue(S)$ for measurable sets, we further improve the sample complexity in the case $q = 1$ to $\wt{O}\sinparen{\nfrac{\vc{}(\hyH)}{\eps}}$ (\cref{thm:sampleComplexity:bothSided}).
-This matches the optimal rate for realizable learning and is therefore optimal for PIU learning with $q = 1$, despite the latter being a harder problem.
+\textbf{Improved Sample Complexity for $q = 1$.} Under an additional assumption (\cref{asmp:densityLB}) that complements generalized smoothness (\cref{asmp:smoothness}) by providing a lower bound on $\cDtrue(S)$ for measurable sets, we further improve the sample complexity in the case $q = 1$ to $\wt{O}\sinparen{\nfrac{\vc{}(\hyH)}{\eps}}$ (\cref{thm:sampleComplexity:bothSided}).
+This matches the optimal rate for realizable learning and is therefore optimal for smooth positive-only learning with $q = 1$, despite the latter being a harder problem.
+To see this, note that in realizable PAC Learning, one has sample access to $\cDtrue$---one can simply ignore the labels of the samples---and this is sufficient to ensure smoothness with $q=\sigma=1$. {Under this assumption, prior works \cite{denis1990positive,lee2024unknown} can also be used for positive-only learning, but \cref{thm:sampleComplexity:bothSided} improves their sample complexity: \cite{lee2024unknown} requires $O(\eps^{-4})$ samples versus our $O(\eps^{-1})$; \cite{denis1990positive} only handles $q=1$ where it matches our sample complexity of $O(\eps^{-1})$ while we can also handle $q>1$ (\cref{thm:sampleComplexity}).
+Finally, we stress that without this assumption (\cref{asmp:densityLB}), these works are inapplicable while our main results (\cref{thm:sampleComplexity,thm:main}) remain valid.}